Ararat Advertiser

 The Ararat Advertiser is a newspaper published in Ararat, Victoria, Australia.
 It is one of the oldest continuously operating newspapers in Victoria, second in age only to the Geelong Advertiser.
-The paper is now published by Fairfax Media.
+The paper is published by Fairfax Media.

 History

 With the Liverpool printing industry facing periodic unemployment and worsening industrial conditions, formally trained printers and stationers Jabez Walter Banfield and James Gearing emigrated to Australia in search of gold.
 Arriving on 10 October 1852, they followed the Victorian gold rush to Melbourne, where they went into partnership with Edward Holt Nuthall, a printer recently arrived from India.
 In May 1855 the trio returned to the central goldfields to invest in a printing plant in Maryborough.
 Between 1855 and 1864 Banfield and Gearing were associated with newspaper or printing offices in thirteen towns.

 First published on 1 August 1857 as a free single sheet newspaper under the name Mount Ararat Advertiser, the paper was distributed throughout the Mount Ararat gold diggings.
 A report at the time estimated the number of people on the diggings to be between 40,000 and 50,000.